The Cinephiles’ Heaven

 [2026]

-Her ability to establish an immediate connection with audiences began with her voice—rich, weary, tender, lived-in, skeptical, and capable of shifting effortlessly between harshness and sweetness.
-It could be metallic, almost masculine and cutting, or as soft as a feather pillow, sometimes within the same film: ideal qualities for an actress equally at ease in every genre, from the woman’s picture to the western, by way of noir and sophisticated comedy.
-More iconoclast than icon, a character actress in the tradition of Bogart or Cagney, she was neither a great beauty nor a polished star.
-And it is precisely this—her refusal, or inability, to be reduced to a single image—that constitutes one of the determining factors in her longevity.
-If she was sometimes underestimated in her own time, her art of restraint—the fluidity of movement, the stillness in repose, the contained intensity—now appears strikingly modern.
-Moving across genres, the retrospective will highlight the many facets of an iconoclastic artist.
+Her ability to connect directly with an audience begins with the voice – lush, weary, tender, worldly, skeptical, ranging nimbly between hard and soft.
+It could be metallic, mannish and brittle or gentle as a down pillow, sometimes within the same film, as befits an actress who was at ease in every genre, from woman’s melodrama to the western, with noir and screwball comedy in between.
+More iconoclast than icon, more a character star on the order of Bogie or Cagney, she was neither a great beauty nor a glamour puss.
+The importance of this – her refusal or inability to be simplified into a single image – has to be seen as a major factor in her longevity.
+If she was underappreciated in her time, her minimalist gifts – the fluid movement, the stillness in repose, the sense of interiority – have come to seem ultramodern.
+A cross-genre retrospective will showcase the many facets of this iconoclast.

 Curated by Molly Haskell.